dadrus/persistence-test/README.md

 </dependency>
 ```

 JPA Unit needs to connect to a running Neo4j instance.
-This is done using [Neo4j JDBC Driver](http://neo4j-contrib.github.io/neo4j-jdbc/).
-Usage of an in-process, in-memory Neo4j implementation is unfortunately not
+This is done using [Neo4j JDBC Driver](http://neo4j-contrib.github.io/neo4j-jdbc/), which as a neat side effect makes bootstrapping
+(see [Bootstrapping of DB Schema & Contents](#bootstrapping-of-db-schema--contents)) of the DB possible e.g. using [LIQUIGRAPH](http://www.liquigraph.org/).
+Usage of an in-process,
-possible (Neo4J does not allow opening multiple driver connections to the embedded DB).
-To overcome this limitation, or made it at least less painful, one can use e.g.
+in-memory Neo4j implementation is unfortunately not possible (Neo4J does not allow opening multiple driver connections to the embedded DB).
+To overcome this limitation, or made it at least less painful,
+one can use e.g.

 - [Neo4J Harness](https://neo4j.com/docs/java-reference/current/) for the lifecycle management of a Neo4j instance from code, e.g. by using a `Neo4jRule`.
 You can find working example as part of integration tests of JPA-Unit's neo4j project.